The 2016 Postdoc Paper of the Year winner was Dr. Pritam Thapa for his paper in the Journal of Medicinal Chemistry.

 Congratulations Dr. Thapa!

 Link for the spring 2017 Call for submissions

 The OUHSC Graduate College hosts the Office of Postdoctoral Affairs.
-Our mission is to ensure that Postdoctoral Fellows have opportunities for career development in addition to the focused research training provided by your mentor's laboratory.
+Our mission is to ensure that Postdoctoral Fellows have opportunities for career and professional development in addition to the focused research training provided by your mentor's laboratory.